Guardian Portal

 • Treasurer

-Any leadership appointment, removal, reassignment, or newly recognized position should be made clear by guild leadership before it is treated as official.
+Any leadership appointment, removal, reassignment, or newly recognized position is made official only once guild leadership has made it clear.

 Section V